Alexfuentes523/OnTheBlock/README.md

 # OnTheBlock
 Minority Business discovery application

-Privacy Policy
+# Privacy Policy

-Effective Date: [Insert Date]
+Effective Date: june 15th, 2023

 Thank you for using On The Block!
 This Privacy Policy outlines how we collect, use, disclose, and protect your information, including your location data and notifications, when you use our mobile application "On The Block".
 Your privacy is important to us, and we are committed to safeguarding your personal information.
 By accessing or using our App, you agree to the terms of this Privacy Policy.